Jennifer Aniston Reportedly Fears Justin Theroux Tell-All Book About Brad Pitt & Jen, Reports ‘New Idea’

 “Justin [Theroux is] fielding offers from publishers to release a tell-all book about Jen’s relationship with ex-husband Brad Pitt.”

 The sources said that several book publishers have specifically asked Theroux to pen the book about Jennifer’s “friendship with Brad.”
-While that book could become a best-seller and provide a nice profit for Theroux, it also could turn into a situation where Brad’s and Jennifer’s rumored romantic reunion during her marriage to Justin is revealed.
+While that book could become a best-seller and provide a nice profit for Theroux, it also could turn into a situation where Brad and Jennifer’s rumored romantic reunion during her marriage to Justin is revealed.

 Although Theroux reportedly has not yet made a commitment to write the book about Brad Pitt and Jen, just discussing the possibility of a tell-all has caused more tension between Aniston and Justin, sources told New Idea.